AstraZeneca/runnable/docs/configurations/executors/local.md

 1. By default, all tasks are sequentially executed.
 Provide ```true``` to enable tasks within [parallel](../../concepts/parallel) or [map](../../concepts/map) to be executed in parallel.

-!!! warning "parallel executions"

-    Run logs that use a single json (eg. file-system) are not compatible with parallel executions due to race conditions to write the same file by different processes.

-    Use ```chunked``` run log stores (eg. chunked-fs).